But surely the face-eating leopards won’t eat my face!

 What’s happening in your ear?
 The outer ear, the pinna, helps you collect sound and holds your piercings, but the more interesting stuff, from a hearing perspective, is down the canal.

 Sound waves hit our tympanic membrane, which is to say, our ear drum.
-Three tiny bones, the smallest in our bodies, the malleus, the incas and the stapes, transmit the movements of the ear drum to an oval window.
+Three tiny bones, the smallest in our bodies, the malleus, the incus and the stapes, transmit the movements of the ear drum to an oval window.
 The oval window is attached to the inner ear, which is a rigid structure.
 The stapes pushes on the window, moving fluid inside the inner ear.
 Below the oval window is a round window.
 As the oval window is pushed in, the round window bulges out.
 This allows the fluid to move, as liquids are much less compressible than air.

 This whole structure of the ear drum, the little bones and the window, take a movement in air and turn it into a movement in liquid.